 will get credit for completion.
 Training is interactive and self-paced.
 You can start and leave a course as often as needed.
 When you return, the course will open to the last page visited.

 You will have an opportunity to print a training certificate after completing each session, which you should keep for your records.
-You do not need to forward these certificates to the Office of Social Equity or administrators, as your course completion
+You do not need to forward these certificates to the Social Equity and Title IX Office or to administrators, as your course completion

 will be electronically recorded.
 Once you’ve completed the training sessions, you may retain your customized link.
 The sessions will remain available as a reference throughout the year.

-All university-related volunteers must also complete an annual Title IX Sexual Harassment/Sexual Violence and Protection of Minors training overview.
+All university-related volunteers must also complete an annual awareness training overview.
 Personnel involved in summer programs/camps, student leaders, student athletes, members of student

 organizations, and students participating in internships/practicums/clinical experiences/student teaching, and other notified individuals and groups may be required—and are highly encouraged—to complete the training overview.
 (This would encompass